graphcore/tutorials/tech_notes_code/README.md

 - [Optimising Temporary Memory Usage for Convolutions and Matmuls on the IPU](available_memory) contains supporting code and tests for the [corresponding technical note](https://docs.graphcore.ai/projects/available-memory/en/latest/).

-- [Optimising for the IPU: Computational Graph Recompilaton and Executable Switching in TensorFlow](recompilation) contains supporting code and tests for the [corresponding technical note](https://docs.graphcore.ai/projects/tf-recompilation/en/latest/).
+- [Optimising for the IPU: Computational Graph Recompilation and Executable Switching in TensorFlow](recompilation) contains supporting code and tests for the [corresponding technical note](https://docs.graphcore.ai/projects/tf-recompilation/en/latest/).